The Addams Family (video game): Reception

 The most common claim about The Addams Family was that it was good in terms of gameplay, graphics and sound, but offered nothing special or original to the platform genre.
 Total! journalist Andy, reviewing the NES version, opined that even considering it was a typical platformer, it was disappointing for an Ocean game given the standard set by their NES adaptation of Hook.
-Reviews of the Mega Drive port published in 1994, such as those from Computer and Video Games and Hyper, found it especially out-of-date given the amount of more innovative platformers already in existence, such as James Pond 3 (1993) and the Sonic games.
+Reviews of the Mega Drive port, such as those from Computer and Video Games and Hyper, found it especially out of date, given the amount of more innovative platformers already in existence, such as James Pond 3 (1993) and the Sonic games.
 Ed Ricketts, in addition to viewing the game as "slick, bland, well-programmed, large, not too difficult", and a "decent effort", was bothered by its poor utilization of the Addams Family license, finding the sprites and special mannerisms of the Addams characters only bearing a slight resemblance.

 Michael Foster disagreed that The Addams Family was a clone of other platform games, feeling it had "a lot of variety, and it's complex without being impossible".
 Reviews also felt its level design had enough thrilling elements to keep the player's attention, such as funny enemy sprites, hidden areas, creative power-ups, and a constant barrage of foes.
 Jonathan Davies, a journalist for Super Play, called it one of the best-looking and most imaginative SNES titles.
-Other critics outside the lukewarm consensus included Amiga Action's Brian Sharp who called The Addams Family one of the top three video game adaptations of films, Amiga Computing's Jonathan Maddock that called it one of the Amiga best platform games, and a reviewer for Joystick that claimed it the best platformer on the Atari ST. On the other end of the spectrum, Mega magazine's Andy Dyer dismissed The Addams Family as a "complete non-event" with uninspiring graphics, repetitive level design, and enemies that irritate rather than tests the player.
+Other critics outside the lukewarm consensus included Amiga Action's Brian Sharp, who called the game one of the top three video game adaptations of films; Amiga Computing's Jonathan Maddock, who called it one of the best platformers on the Amiga; and a reviewer for Joystick, who called it the best platformer on the Atari ST. On the other end of the spectrum, Mega magazine's Andy Dyer dismissed The Addams Family as a "complete non-event" with uninspiring graphics, repetitive level design, and enemies that irritate rather than tests the player.